Neurology Today At the Meetings: International Stroke Conference

-The Neurology Today Conference Reporter aims to keep neurologists up-to-date and fully informed about the most noteworthy news from major professional meetings.
+The Neurology Today At the Meetings aims to keep neurologists up-to-date and fully informed about the most noteworthy news from major professional meetings.

 Whether you are attending the meeting or reading about it remotely, you’ll be able to access daily, concise peer-reviewed reports from major neurology conferences via email blasts that are optimized for web and mobile viewing.

-The Neurology Today Conference Reporter highlights only those papers and presentations deemed noteworthy by the Neurology Today editors.
+The Neurology Today At the Meetings highlights only those papers and presentations deemed noteworthy by the Neurology Today editors.
 All reports are vetted and reviewed by our team of neurologist reviewers, as well.
 Each report includes commentary from independent experts and appears with additional perspectives in the print edition of Neurology Today.

 Peer-reviewed by the Neurology Today Editors

-From left to right: Neurology Today Editor-in-Chief Joseph E. Safdieh, MD, FAAN, the inaugural Louis and Rachel Rudin Foundation Education Scholar and associate professor and vice chairman of neurology for education at Weill Cornell Medicine; James C. Grotta, MD, FAAN, director of stroke research and the mobile stroke program, Memorial Hermann-Texas Medical Center; and Neurology Today Associate Editor Barney J. Stern, MD, FAAN, vice chair for strategic planning in the department of neurology at Johns Hopkins University.
+From left to right: Neurology Today Editor-in-Chief Joseph E. Safdieh, MD, FAAN, the inaugural Louis and Rachel Rudin Foundation Education Scholar and associate professor and vice chairman of neurology for education at Weill Cornell Medicine; James C. Grotta, MD, FAAN, director of stroke research and the mobile stroke program, Memorial Hermann-Texas Medical Center; and Neurology Today Associate Editor Barney J. Stern, MD, FAAN, vice chair for strategic planning and professor of neurology at Johns Hopkins University.

 Hot Off the Press from the 2019 International Stroke Conference